• About

 • Starting from April 21, public gatherings were extended from two people to four.
 Those caught breaching this will face a fine of HK$25,000 and imprisonment for six months for anyone who enables the gathering.
 This includes organizing, owning, controlling and knowingly allowing the gathering to take place.
 If caught, you may be discharged if you pay a fixed fine of HK$5,000.

-• Lam announced that certain measures from stage two will be advanced and come into effect on May 5.
-This includes the reopening of beaches, swimming pools and water playgrounds, and people will be allowed to exercise outside without a mask.
-She also stated that restaurants may accommodate tables of eight, up from four, in advance of Mother’s Day beginning May 5.
+• Lam announced that certain measures from stage two would be advanced and come into effect on May 5.
+This means beaches, swimming pools and water playgrounds are reopened, and people are allowed to exercise outside without a mask.

-• Beginning May 19, stage two is in effect.
-Dining hours will be extended to midnight, and bars can stay open until 2 a.m.
-Other previously shuttered businesses like karaoke rooms, party rooms, mahjong parlors, nightclubs, cruises, etc. will be reopened.
-Banquets will be allowed to accommodate 120 people, and cinemas will increase capacity from 50% to 85% (and you can eat and drink in the theaters again!).
+• Beginning May 19, stage two came into effect.
+Dining hours were extended to midnight, and bars can stay open until 2 a.m. with a max of 4 people per table.
+Restaurants may accommodate tables of eight, up from four.
+Other previously shuttered businesses like karaoke rooms, party rooms, mahjong parlors, nightclubs, cruises, etc. are reopened.
+Banquets are allowed to accommodate 120 people, and cinemas increased capacity from 50% to 85% (and you can eat and drink in the theaters again!).

 The vaccine pass